dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ##### `-i <path-to-directory>`

 > **Required**: The full path to a directory which contains the input alignment files.
-File formats can include fasta, nexus, or phylip (see below).
+File formats can include fasta, nexus, or phylip, with one of the corresponding file extensions: '.fasta', '.fa', '.nexus', '.nex', '.phylip', or '.phy'.

 ##### `-f <choice>`